CassioMG/RulAR/README.md

 # RulAR
-Virtually measure any space with this AR Ruler.
+Virtually measure any space with this colorful AR Ruler.